 - Meet the bonus requirements.
 Your first step should be to make sure you earn the sign-up bonus.
 That usually involves spending a certain amount of money on purchases within a set time frame.
 For example, you can earn 40,000 TrueBlue points with the JetBlue Plus Card by spending $1,000 on purchases within the first 90 days of account opening.
 Not hitting that spending threshold is equivalent leaving hundreds of dollars of value on the table.

 - Maximize earning categories.
 Many travel rewards cards earn multiple points or miles per dollar at specific merchants like gas stations or grocery stores.
-American Airlines' Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®, for instance, earns 1 mile per dollar on most purchases, but 2 miles per dollar on American Airlines purchases as well as at restaurants and supermarkets.
 Making sure you use your card specifically on purchases that score bonuses can up your earning dramatically.

 - Redeem for the right things.
 Be certain that what you spend your points or miles on is netting you a good value.
 If you redeem miles from the Capital One® Venture® Rewards Credit Card for travel purchases or gift cards, you get 1 cent per mile in value.
 But if you redeem them for other expenses, you only get a half-cent, which is not worth it.

 - Leverage all the benefits.
-If you have a premium product like The Platinum Card® from American Express, take advantage of its many value-added benefits, such as $200 in airline incidental fee credits and Uber ride credits each year, a Global Entry or TSA PreCheck application reimbursement, and access to Amex Centurion Lounges, Delta Sky Clubs and Priority Pass lounge locations at airports around the world.
+If you have a premium product like The Platinum Card® from American Express, take advantage of its many value-added benefits, such as $200 in airline incidental fee credits, up to $200 savings on Uber rides or eats annually, a Global Entry or TSA PreCheck application reimbursement, and access to Amex Centurion Lounges, Delta Sky Clubs and Priority Pass lounge locations at airports around the world.
 By doing so, you can reap hundreds of dollars' worth of value each year.